FALL FY 18 PROGRAM ANNOUNCEMENT

 - Non-salary expenses of project are inappropriate

 USTAR has the discretion to determine the maximum amount of grant funding awarded based on available funds and quality of applicant pool.
 Upon award of the TAP grant, and prior to any disbursement of funds, the company must enter into a written agreement with USTAR governing the use of grant funding.
-Unless addressed in the terms and conditions of the written agreement between company and USTAR, the following provisions shall apply:
+Unless addressed in the terms and conditions of the written agreement between the company and USTAR, the following provisions shall apply:

 - Company must remain a Utah-based company for at least five years from initial disbursement of TAP funding